Reykjavik Travel Information

 There are no specific health risks associated with travel to Iceland, and no vaccinations are necessary for entry.
 Medical care in the country is of high quality.
 Payment is usually expected in cash from visitors.
 Travel insurance is highly recommended.
 A reciprocal agreement exists whereby British citizens are entitled to free emergency medical treatment provided they possess a European Health Insurance Card (EHIC).

 Service charges are included in bills and tipping is not expected in Iceland.

-Iceland is an extremely safe country to visit, the only threats being a low level of petty crime and rapidly changing weather conditions, which necessitate keeping a check if you are on the road.
+Iceland is an extremely safe country to visit, the only threats being a low level of petty crime and rapidly changing weather conditions, so keep an eye open if you are on the road.

 Become our Reykjavik Travel Expert

 We are looking for contributors for our Reykjavik travel guide.
 If you are a local, a regular traveller to Reykjavik or a travel professional with time to contribute and answer occasional forum questions, please contact us.